AhmedTauqeer764/CT/README.md

-# typingtest
-This is a simple but efficent typing test made by me.
+A simple but aesthetically looking good typing test by Ahmed Tauqeer.
+He designs code as his hobby!